Cookies on this website

 The treatments tested at the time of transplant, or 'induction', were alemtuzumab-based versus basiliximab-based therapy.
 During the long-term, 'maintenance', therapy starting about six months after transplant, the two treatments tested were tacrolimus-based versus sirolimus-based therapy.

 A total of 852 participants were randomised to treatment with alemtuzumab-based or basiliximab-based induction treatment.
 Alemtuzumab-based treatment caused a significant reduction in biopsy-proven acute rejection compared with basiliximab-based treatment in a broad range of patients receiving a kidney transplant.
 There was no excess of serious or opportunistic infections or other known complications of immunosuppression associated with alemtuzumab.
+The results are available on The Lancet.

 The second analyses assessed the effects of maintenance therapy with tacrolimus-based versus sirolimus-based therapy on kidney function (estimated glomerular filtration rate [eGFR]) at 18 months after randomisation in 394 participants.
 At 18 months after conversion to sirolimus‐based maintenance therapy, sirolimus did not improve transplant function and was associated with significant hazards of rejection and infection, compared with tacrolimus.
+The results are available on the American Journal of Transplantation.

 Long-term follow-up of 3C participants is ongoing.